• Menu

 However wind and ocean currents can change and seaweed conditions can change quickly.

 The major hotels on these beaches include the all-inclusive Krystal Cancun and the Hyatt Ziva Cancun at the point of the peninsula.
+If you stay at a budget hotel in Cancun with a beach shuttle, this is where you’ll be dropped off.

-SCROLL DOWN TO SEE THE LATEST MAP OF SEAWEED CONDITIONS in CANCUN .
+SCROLL DOWN TO SEE THE LATEST MAP OF SEAWEED CONDITIONS in CANCUN.

 Best Cancun Beaches Without Seaweed – Playa Delfines / Dolphins Beach